getgrav/grav-learn/pages/02.content/03.collections/docs.md

 ### Multiple Collections

-When you create a collection with `content: items:` in your YAML, you are defining a single collection based on a several conditions.
+When you create a collection with `content: items:` in your YAML, you are defining a single collection based on several conditions.
 However, Grav does let you create an arbitrary set of collections per page, you just need to create another one:

 [prism classes="language-yaml line-numbers"]
 content: